Everest Base Camp Hiking

-Moreover, you can see the tallest mountains, brilliant landscapes, the high mountain villages, and Buddhist monasteries.
-The Everest base camp trek 12 days is an opportunity to experience the local Sherpa hospitality.
-Hike to Kala Patthar and mount everest base camp is in Sagarmatha national park, under the UNESCO world heritage sites.
-It is a pure adventure trek that you can see the best view of the highest mountain of the world, Everest at 8,848m, and many of the world’s 8,000-meter mountains such as Lhotse, Cho Oyu, and Makalu.
+Moreover, you can see the tallest mountains, magnificent landscapes, the high mountain remote villages, and Buddhist monasteries.
+The Everest base camp hike 9-10 days is an opportunity to experience the Sherpa tradition.
+Your journey at Everest mountain goes inside into the depth in Sagarmatha national park, under the UNESCO world heritage sites.
+It is a pure adventure hike that you can perceive the best view of the highest mountain in the world.
+Mount Everest 8,848 meters and many of the world’s 8,000-meter mountains including Lhotse, Cho Oyu, and Makalu.

 Everest Icefall glacier with huge ice pinnacles soaring to unbelievable height before reaching the Basecamp.
 Furthermore, it is suitable for all age walkers looking for something a little more challenging and energetic.

 In our program, we always include rest days and build up gradually, in order to acclimatize to the altitude properly.
 Along the base camp trek route , you can walk at your own pace, with plenty of stops for rest.